 However, as it stuck to my shovel and I complained to no one in particular, it occurred to me that this might actually be a good thing.
 Why is this dirt sticking so badly?
 That is one of the properties of clay – it’s sticky.
 As I continued to grow in height while working in the hole (I had a couple inches of the mucky goo stuck to the bottom of my boots), I became more excited about the possibility that I might be mucking around in the plaster for my straw bale walls.

 With this in mind, I collected two samples: one from the bottom of the root cellar hole and another from a pile near the cellar that was excavated from it last spring.
-I put these samples in jars, added water (and a little salt), stratified soil sampleshook them vigorously, and left the contents to settle.
+I put these samples in jars, added water (and a little salt), shook them vigorously, and left the contents to settle.
 With this process the larger aggregates and sand settle first, then the silt, and finally the clay (adding salt can help speed up the settling of the clay which can take a long time).
 Once everything settles, you can determine the relative percentages of the different materials in the soil.

 It seems like there is a lot of clay in my samples, so much, in fact, that I cannot clearly determine the lines of demarcation between the different strata.
 When working with the dirt in my hands, there are clearly some small rocks (aggregate) mixed in, but nothing too bad.